hangnguyen81/chrome-extension/README.md

 # A simple bookmark extension
-This project is to build a simple bookmark extension for Chrome browser using javascript, html and css

-### Description of the extension
 It is chrome extension.
 When you deploy it, you can see it in the list of extensions in your chrome browser.
 The interface of extension looks like this when you use it